shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 6. **Balanced Batch Sampling**:
    - Utilizes a `BalancedBatchSampler` to ensure that each training batch contains an equal number of samples from each class
    - This further reinforces the balanced learning process, preventing any class bias during training
+   - For example in a batch size of 32, 16 benign and 16 malignant images will be present

 By implementing these preprocessing steps, the imbalance issue was effectively addressed in the ISIC 2020 dataset, creating a robust foundation for training the Siamese network.